Set up integration with Service Directory

 1. Create a backend service for the request mirror policy.

-gcloud compute backend-services create payments-canary-bes \
+gcloud compute backend-services create payments-test-bes \

 --global \